Violin: Electric violins

 Electric violins have a magnetic or piezoelectric pickup that converts string vibration to an electric signal.
 A patch cable or wireless transmitter sends the signal to an amplifier of a PA system.
 Electric violins are usually constructed as such, but a pickup can be added to a conventional acoustic violin.
 An electric violin with a resonating body that produces listening-level sound independently of the electric elements can be called an electro-acoustic violin.
 To be effective as an acoustic violin, electro-acoustic violins retain much of the resonating body of the violin, and often resemble an acoustic violin or fiddle.
 The body may be finished in bright colors and made from alternative materials to wood.
 These violins may need to be hooked up to an instrument amplifier or PA system.
 Some types come with a silent option that allows the player to use headphones that are hooked up to the violin.
 The first specially built electric violins date back to 1928 and were made by Victor Pfeil, Oskar Vierling, George Eisenberg, Benjamin Miessner, George Beauchamp, Hugo Benioff and Fredray Kislingbury.
 These violins can be plugged into effect units, just like an electric guitar, including distortion, wah-wah pedal and reverb.
 Since electric violins do not rely on string tension and resonance to amplify their sound they can have more strings.
 For example, five-stringed electric violins are available from several manufacturers, and a seven string electric violin (with three lower strings encompassing the cello's range) is also available.
 The majority of the first electric violinists were musicians playing jazz fusion (e.g., Jean-Luc Ponty) and popular music.

 Violin authentication

 Violin authentication is the process of determining the maker and manufacture date of a violin.
-This process is similar to that used to determine the provenance of art works.
 This can be an important process as significant value may be attached to violins made either by specific makers or at specific times and locations.
+Analysis on design, model, wood characteristics, and varnish texture can be used to authenticate a violin.
 Forgery and other methods of fraudulent misrepresentation can be used to inflate the value of an instrument.